reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 rlfi clears the raise switch, which mangles Emacs REDUCE, and in batch mode the test file reads EOF ad infinitum!

+The specfn test uses too much resource at present, probably due to recursive functions and the recursive code in the Calc package.

-cgb, eds, geoprover, mathml, mathmlom, qsum, redlog, specfn, susy2 tests all display errors.
+The cgb, eds, geoprover, mathml, mathmlom, redlog, susy2 tests all display errors.

 To do
 -----

 Optimization.
-Batch-mode testing; run the full test suite.
 Better support for big integers.
 Better user interface.
 Switch to the current version of REDUCE.